BIMORPH NODES V2.2 ADDS HOLISTIC SUPPORT FOR LINKED-ELEMENT CLASH DETECTION WITH NEW LINK-ELEMENT NODES

 LinkElements Solve the Revit API Linked Element Transform Limitation

-LinkElements solve this limitation by handling linked elements at their host location (where you see it in Revit) and not the center-to-center location imposed by the Revit API:
+LinkElements solve this limitation by handling linked elements at their host location (where you see it in Revit) and not the origin-to-origin location imposed by the Revit API:

 Optimised for BimorphNodes Element and BoundingBox Nodes